jenisraj76/nodejs-simple-api/readme.md

-# Welcome Phantom-Interview

-## Jenis Raj
+# Jenis Raj
-### software Engineer

-- use vs code for execute the server
+## Project setup
+- configure typescript and nodejs with vscode
-- in vs code use extention thunder client
+- use thunder client extention in vscode
-- in thunder client setting enable load from project
+- enable load from project setting in thunder client
-- after enable reload the project
+- once you enabled restart the vscode
-- check with collecton and execute one by one
+- now you can see the apis in the thunder client explorer